Azure/azure-rest-api-specs/specification/azurefleet/resource-manager/readme.md

 suppressions:
   - code: PatchBodyParametersSchema
     from: azurefleet.json
+    where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.AzureFleet/fleets/{fleetName}"].patch.parameters[*].schema
-    reason: Suppress rule as properties are defined by compute RP.
+    reason: Suppress Patch rule as properties are defined by Compute RP and cannot be changed in AzureFleet.
 ```

 ### Tag: package-preview-2023-11